Celebration of Teaching

 - Course is accessible and is designed with all learners in mind

-- All communications should be clear and teachers should provide multiple ways for students to ask questions and receive feedback
+- Communication is clear and inclusive, offering multiple avenues for students to ask questions and receive feedback

 - Accommodations are addressed proactively

-- Instructors request and are open to feedback about accessible course design and teaching practices
+- Instructors actively seek and welcome feedback to continuously improve accessible course design and teaching practices

 Nominees for this award are educators who have demonstrated innovation in their teaching methods and course design that has had a positive impact on their students.